TrellixVulnTeam/swahilipython_SCMU/Doc/library/cgi.rst

 privileges.
 It can only read (write, execute) files that everybody can read (write, execute).
-The current directory at execution time is also different (it is usually the server's cgi-bin directory) and the set of environment variables is also different from what you get when you log in.
+The current directory at execution time is also different (it is usually the server's cgi-bin directory) and the set of environment variables is also different kutoka what you get when you log in.
 In particular, don't count on the shell's search path for executables (:envvar:`PATH`) or the Python module search path (:envvar:`PYTHONPATH`) to be set to anything interesting.

-If you need to load modules from a directory which is not on Python's default module search path, you can change the path in your script, before importing other modules.
+If you need to load modules kutoka a directory which is not on Python's default module search path, you can change the path in your script, before importing other modules.
 For example::

-   import sys
+   agiza sys
    sys.path.insert(0, "/usr/home/joe/lib/python")
    sys.path.insert(0, "/usr/local/lib/python")